e-clearing-net/OCHP/OCHP.md

 ### AddCDRs.req

 This contains the field definition of the AddCDRs.req sent by a partner's system to the CHS.
 May be used by an EVSE operator to mark declined CDRs as finally rejected, by uploading them again under that status.
+(It's a CPO message)

  Field Name   |  Field Type      |  Card.  |  Description
 :-------------|:-----------------|:--------|:------------